 I don’t know if you are one of those last minute people (in which case you better hurry up) or if you allowed yourself sufficient time.
 But just in case, it might be worth checking the departure board, to see if there is a gate assigned to your flight yet and / or if it tells you how long you have until your gate is called.
 Obviously calling the gate is not the same as actually starting the boarding.
 So unless it says ‘final call’ you don’t have to start your sprint just yet.
 For most short-haul flights boarding will commence 30 minutes before the scheduled departure, with the gate being called 15 to 30 minutes prior to that.

 So once you’ve worked out how much time is left, feel free to rummage around for a spot of shopping and /or a quick bite to eat.

-Whilst I am all for a proper shopping spree, please bear in mind that anything you buy now will form part of your hand luggage and might therefore be subject to weight and size restrictions.
+Whilst I am all for a proper shopping spree, bear in mind that anything you buy now will form part of your hand luggage and might be subject to weight and size restrictions.
 So as tempting as it looks, it might be best to keep it small(ish).
-Nothing is worse than bagging yourself a duty free bargain and then being charged an exorbitant fee for exceeding your hand luggage allowance.
+Nothing worse than bagging yourself a duty free bargain and being charged an exorbitant fee for exceeding your hand luggage allowance.

 As mentioned above, your gate being called doesn’t mean boarding has started, so no immediate rush just yet.
 But at the same time it is worth having a quick check where the gate is located.
-Depending on the airport it can take quite a while to get to certain gates, especially if they are located in satellite buildings and require you to take a shuttle.
+Depending on the airport it can take quite a while to get to certain gates.
+Especially if they are located in satellite buildings and require you to take a shuttle.
 In which case you don’t want to wait for final boarding… EVER.